Physician Agreement Horror Stories – (the sequel)

 Letters of intent for physicians are designed to avoid major misunderstandings in developing a physician employment agreement.
 However, just because the parties have agreed on some major deal points (e.g., salary, patient contact hour requirements, etc.) doesn’t mean that all the details are agreed upon.
 Accordingly, most letters of intent provide that they are not legally binding.

 The “not legally binding” provision has created huge issues for many physicians.
-I have represented too many physicians who see that a piece of paper isn’t legally binding, so they sign it although they don’t like all it’s terms (or don’t have access to MGMA benchmarks to know if the terms are reasonable).
+I have represented too many physicians who see that a piece of paper isn’t legally binding, so they sign it although they don’t like all its terms (or don’t have access to MGMA benchmarks to know if the terms are reasonable).
 Since the letter of intent isn’t legally binding, they reason, there is no need to sweat the details now.

 The employer, however, usually sees things differently.
 I have been involved in many situations where the physician employment agreement negotiation has gone sideways when I point out that a signing bonus, salary, or other physician benefits are less than MGMA median benchmarks.
 Many times I have been shut down when the employer’s counsel flatly declares that “the physician has already agreed to that.”
 This “agreement”, of course, was assumed because the letter of intent contained that provision.